The Holy Spirit or my conscience?

 WHERE?

 WHERE should we praise God?
 Everywhere.
-We are to praise God in His sanctuary and His mighty heavens according to verse 1.
-As a believer in Jesus Christ, God dwells in you therefore wherever you are, you can praise God.
-We don’t have to wait to get to the building called “church”.
+We are to praise God in His sanctuary and His mighty heavens, according to verse 1.
+As a believer in Jesus Christ, God dwells in you; therefore, you can praise God wherever you are.
+We don’t have to wait to get to a building called “church.”
 We don’t have to wait for conferences.
-We can praise God in the garden, garage, or even in the kitchen.
-I think I do a lot of praise when I’m taking a shower.
+We can praise God in the garden, garage, or kitchen.
+I praise God a lot of the time when I’m taking a shower.

 WHEN?

 When should we praise God?
 Anytime and every time.
 Verse 6 specifically calls on everything that has breath to praise the Lord.
 To have breath is to be alive.
-Therefore, every second, minute, and hour that you are alive, is a good time to praise God.
+Therefore, every second, minute, and hour you are alive is a good time to praise God.
 The dead cannot praise.
-No! there is no breath in them.
+No!
+There is no breath in them.
 It’s only the living who can.
 Let’s praise God as long as we can breathe.

 WHY?

-Just like thanksgiving, praise must also be a lifestyle, not a duty.
+Praise must be a lifestyle, not a duty, just like thanksgiving.

 HOW?

-With all five Ws answered, let’s look at the only H which is HOW.
+With all five Ws answered, let’s look at the only H, HOW.
 How should one praise God?
 The answer is in verses 3 to 5.
 We are to praise God with every instrument that can give a good sound- trumpets, harps, tambourines, drums, clapping, and dancing.
-Yes! praise God through dance.
-The Bible says David danced before the Lord with all his might -2 Samuel 6:14
+Yes!
+Praise God through dance.
+The Bible records David dancing before the Lord with all his might -2 Samuel 6:14

 I can confidently write that Psalm 150 is a complete journalistic report on praising God.
 Hallelujah!
 It qualifies for a headline.
 Symbolically, it is also the last psalm.

-Praise is an expression of gratitude and respect towards God usually in songs.
-It’s a powerful way to rejoice in the Lord.
-It’s a great tool to help us encounter any negative vibe.
-I believe when we allow praises to abound, problems will become afterthoughts.
+Praise is an expression of gratitude and respect toward God, usually in songs.
+It’s a powerful way to rejoice in the Lord and a great tool for dealing with negative vibes.
+I believe that when we allow praise to abound, problems will become afterthoughts.

 God is no longer requiring any sacrifice for sin because of Jesus Christ.
 But you can continually give to God, the “sacrifice of praise” -Hebrews 13:15 David said the praise of God will continually be in his mouth-Psalm 34:1 You should praise God, believing in your heart that God indeed inhabits the praises of His people -Psalm 22:3 (KJV)

-So, don’t wait till you get to heaven; praise God now!
+So, don’t wait until you reach heaven; praise God now!

 Recommended Videos: “PRAISE FOR GOD’S PROMISES “ with Patrick E Quainoo on our YouTube Channel